|After the windstorm. Clockwise from top left: Tarptent StratoSpire 1, StratoSpire 2 and Notch|

 I have now used it twice in very windy and strong gusty conditions (50+ kmh) on the Main Range, almost losing it twice after pegs popped, one taking some time to locate when it flew off 10 metres.
 Never again.
 I found the challenge is to keep it anchored with a taut pitch.
 Points to watch for in wind: the Pitchloc guys and vestibule guys can slip, but first check if wind pressure has collapsed the telescopic trekking poles.
 Bringing the pole back to correct length in windy conditions under sustained pressure can be difficult.
 Using longer 3mm high friction cord with toggles really helps with cord slipping.
 This tent has large under-supported areas of fabric that can act as bulging spinnakers.
 The fabric and construction took a walloping and survived undamaged.
 Don't skimp on substantial long pegs and always seek sheltered sites with this tent.
 Always use the panel lifters with shock cord loops in high winds.
 Get the extra poles for this.
 It flaps noisily in wind even under taut pitching.
 The diagonally opposed low ceiling panels (one is seen in picture above on the left) will be a problem in wind and tend to push down on your face.
 Always use the vestibule guys and replace the originals with 3mm cord at least twice the length provided by the manufacturer.
 I also employ toggles to give extra friction from slippage through the Line-locs.

-Last year I also managed to pop some stitching at the top of the vestibule when pitching with an over-extended pole on some undulating ground.
+Last year I also managed to pop about an inch of stitching at the top of the vestibule when pitching with an over-extended pole on some undulating ground.
 My fault.
 Don't over-tension the fly.
-When I repaired this with some hand stitching (use poly thread and a very fine needle) I noticed some of the original stitching had wandered off-seam a bit, so I checked the other side and put in some re-inforcing there as well.
+When I repaired this with some hand stitching (use polyester thread and a very fine needle) I noticed some of the original stitching had wandered off-seam a bit, so I checked the other vestibule and put in some re-inforcing there as well.
 You might be advised to check same and pre-emptively reinforce.
-The repair has lasted some serious buffeting but needs seam sealing now.
+A parallel single row of stitches down the middle of the seam should do.
+The repair has lasted some serious buffeting.
+Eventually I unpicked the stitching at leisure and redid a much better looking job, using many of the same holes.
+Since sil/nylon stretches quite a bit, don't sew the stitching tightly, and don't stretch the fabric when sewing, let the fabric take the pitch or wind strain as it is much stronger than 2 rows of polyester stitches.
+The stitches are there to hold the panels together laterally more than anything.
+If you want to apply a patch over the work, you need to use a sil/nylon repair kit with silicone adhesive.
+Neither Tenacious tape nor Stormsure patches will take to silicone.
+I'm not going to bother here as it is not a tear, but I will put some silicone seam sealer on it eventually.
+I just don't want to open a tube for such a small job.
+(I have found open silicone tubes keep in the freezer.)

 The Wash Up

-By the time you add the weight of panel lifter support hardware, you might have grounds to reconsider your choice of tent.
-For windy (i.e. above 35kmh) and exposed sites choose another tent.
+Wind is its enemy.
+The fly has 8 large panels which mostly are supported by tension, not by bracing as in arched cross pole designs.
+A couple more panel lifter attachments are required at each end of the inner.
+By the time you add the weight of panel lifter support hardware for moderating the effects of winds, you might have grounds to reconsider your choice of tent.
+For windy (i.e. above 35kmh) and exposed sites it's probably best to choose another tent.
+However this is not always evident in trip planning.

-All guys have stingy lengths which make adjustment in wind or cold hands fiddly.
+All guys have stingy lengths which make adjustment in wind or cold hands fiddly if not difficult or impossible.
 The line-locs slip under wind load and cannot be adjusted in those conditions.
 Just tying off is not really a good option either since the tension will make the knots very hard to undo and adjust, usually when the situation is critical.
-Discard and replace all of the guys with heavier and longer cord with high friction co-efficient plus toggles unless you just intend to camp only in your lounge room or sheltered back yard.
+Replace all of the guys with heavier and longer cord with high friction co-efficient and use toggles to secure the line ends unless you just intend to camp in your lounge room or sheltered back yard.
+The original guys can be cut up and made into much needed zip pulls.
+Carry extra cord.

-If Tarptent were to use a 100 denier, 5000 millimetre, PU-coated HT nylon floor it would be better and ultimately lighter for the user since a 250g footprint would not be required on damp ground.
+A 100 denier, 5000 millimetre, PU-coated HT nylon floor may be better and ultimately lighter for the user since a 250g footprint would not be required.
+On the other hand if your footprint can double as a shade or rain shelter this can be turned to an advantage.

 The Stratospire is a brilliant design that could benefit from some more robust execution.
 I hope it continues to evolve long into the future.
 I look forward to a version 2 upgrade.